MediScribe/docjet-mobile/docs/refactoring/08-file-paths-and-io.md

 **2024-06-XX Update:**
 - All direct uses of `getAbsolutePath` and `PathResolver` outside `IoFileSystem` are now removed. `AppSeeder` and its tests have been refactored to use only the public `FileSystem` contract, passing relative paths throughout.
 The `getDuration` method in `AudioPlayerAdapter` has been improved with dependency injection to allow proper testing without real hardware.
 The codebase is fully compliant with the new architecture and refactor plan.

 ---

+**2024-06-XX: AudioPlayerAdapter Path Refactor (Hard Bob Mandate)**
+- [IN PROGRESS] **AudioPlayerAdapter.getDuration now takes a `relativePath` (not `absolutePath`).**
+- [IN PROGRESS] PathResolver is injected into AudioPlayerAdapterImpl and used internally to resolve the relative path to an absolute path before passing to just_audio.
+- [IN PROGRESS] All duration logic is adapter-only.
+No path wrangling or resolution outside the adapter.
+No more absolute path parameters in the public API.
+- [IN PROGRESS] All tests and mocks must use the new interface and dependency.
+If you see a test or class using `absolutePath` or doing its own path wrangling, refactor it and tell the author to go fuck themselves.
+- **Impact:**
+    - No more confusion about what kind of path to pass.
+The contract is clear: always relative, always resolved internally.
+    - No more leaky abstractions or accidental platform bugs.
+    - The codebase is DRY, SOLID, and Hard Bob certified.
+If you see the old pattern, you know what to do.
+    - As Dollar Bill would say: "I'm not renting space to uncertainty."

+---